Keto Sausage Balls

 Frequently Asked Questions

-How many carbs are in a keto sausage ball?
+How many net carbs per ball?

 Each one has 0.4g net carbs.
 I eat four as a serving, so that's under 2g net carbs for a solid, filling portion.
 The pork panko is what keeps them this low, since it's essentially zero carb compared to almond flour.